Creating and editing events

 • Click and drag down (or up) across the grid to sweep out exactly the span you want — it snaps to 15-minute steps, and a little preview shows the start and end times as you drag.
 Let go to create it.

-• Starts / Ends — click the date to open the date & time picker, then pick a day and time.
-Changes save instantly and the event moves on the grid as you edit.
+• Starts / Ends — click a time to open the date & time picker.
+Changes save instantly and the block moves on the grid as you edit.

-• Color — click the colour swatch to pick a preset, use the native colour picker, or paste a hex.
+• Colour — pick a preset, use the native colour picker, or paste a hex.

-The event is created as soon as you click the slot, and your changes save as you make them (no "save" button).
-If you change your mind and close the dialog without editing anything — no title, date, or colour change — the event is discarded automatically, so an accidental click never leaves a stray event.
-Touch anything (or expand it to the full page) and it stays.
+Everything saves as you make changes (no "save" button).
+If you close the popup without editing anything, the event is discarded automatically — an accidental click never leaves a stray event.
+Touch anything (or expand to the full page) and it stays.

 Editing an event